envirover/spldocs/pages/nvi/nvi.md

 folder: nvi
 ---

-NVI BLOS telemetry is designed to work with satellite or cellular modems such as [Iridium GO!](https://www.iridium.com/products/details/iridiumgo).
+NVI Beyond Line of Sight (BLOS) telemetry is designed to work with satellite or cellular modems such as [Iridium GO!](https://www.iridium.com/products/details/iridiumgo).

 NVI provides peer-to-peer communication between an autonomous vehicle with